MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/get-coordinates-size-web-element.md

   - enduser
 ---

-# Get coordinates and size of a web element
+# Get the coordinates and size of a web element

 When you automate web applications and web pages, you may need to know the exact location and size of a specific element.